 Did you know that we waste up to 40% of our food?
 Almost half!
 To put it in perspective, that’s about 400 pounds per American every year—wasted.
 The United States spends over $218 billion producing food that isn’t consumed, and while food waste happens all along the supply chain, household food waste accounts for 40%—the largest slice of the food waste pie.

 Not only is wasting food a lousy idea for your bank account, it also takes a toll on the environment.
-52.4 million tons of food are sent to the landfill each year, which produces millions of tons of greenhouse gas emissions.
+52.4 million tons of food are sent to the landfill each year, which produces 124 million tons of greenhouse gases emissions.
+In fact, food-filled landfills are the third largest producer of methane gas in our country, which translates to a potential global warming impact that is 25-30 times greater than that of carbon dioxide.
+Food waste consumes about ⅕ of all freshwater, fertilizer, cropland, and landfill volume.
+If we were to reduce our food waste by 50% annually, we could cut greenhouse gas emissions by 18 million tons, and save 1.6 trillion gallons of water per year.
 Developing some simple food-saving habits like composting scraps and repurposing leftovers could dramatically help you save money and protect the planet with minimal effort.

 Basic Tips & Useful Hints

 - Be sure to check in at every meal; it’s more effective than waiting till the end of the day.
 Draw a check mark if you had a meal and didn’t throw any food or ingredients into the trash, or use a pass if you did throw food or ingredients into the trash.
 You should check in multiple times a day.